 If planning to bury the urn:

-Best materials: Biodegradable urns or sealed stone/ceramic
+Best materials: Biodegradable urns or sealed stone/ceramic or pet urn vaults.

 Location: Your home's yard (check local regulations), a pet cemetery, or family cemetery